Anxiety Definition, Symptoms, And Treatment Options

 Anxiety is a typical human emotion characterized by nervousness, tension, and worry about future events.
 The physical symptoms of anxiety, such as increased blood pressure, rapid heartbeat, stomachaches, and shortness of breath, can interfere with a person’s ability to accomplish daily tasks and affect the quality of life.

-While these symptoms can be uncomfortable, anxiety is an adaptive human behavior that serves to defend us from dangerous situations or threats to our safety.
+While these physical symptoms of anxiousness can be uncomfortable, anxiety is an adaptive human behavior that serves to defend us from dangerous situations or threats to our safety.
 However, many people have trouble processing and moving past their anxiety.
-When does ordinary worry become something more?
-Read on to learn about the psychology and support for anxiety, as well as how anxiety disorders can affect your life and what therapy can do to help you find healthy ways to cope.
+When does ordinary worry become an anxiety disorder?
+Read on to learn about the psychology and support for anxiety, as well as how anxiety disorders can affect your life and what psychotherapy can do to help you find healthy ways to cope.

 Getty/Xavier Lorenzo